plexil-bh/plexil_docs/_build/html/_sources/GettingStarted/Tutorial.rst.txt

 3. Compile and run a PLEXIL plan
 --------------------------------

-To run a Plexil program you must first compile it:
+To run a |PLEXIL| program you must first compile it:

 ::